stephenbuck/skillbase/README.md

 Caching (Redis)

 I love Redis!
 It’s easy to use as a caching layer and it’s crazy fast.
 What’s not to love?
 There are plenty of other alternatives, like memcached and Hazelcast, but I don’t see anything better than Redis for this application.

+Gateway (APISIX)

+The API gateway will be APISIX, which based on top of ngnix.
+It also integrates with KeyCloak for authentication, authorization, and JWTs.

+Web Server (ngnix)

 Frontend